perception30/Blockchain-Based-Voting-Systems-for-Bangladesh/02_background.md

 ### 2.2.4 Lack of Transparency in Vote Counting

 The vote counting process has been criticized for its lack of transparency.
-Allegations of manipulation during the counting and tabulation of votes have been common in recent elections (Riaz, 2019).
+Allegations of manipulation during the counting and tabulation of votes have been common in recent elections (Shahriar, S. 2020).
 The absence of a robust, transparent system for vote counting erodes public trust in the electoral outcome.

 ### 2.2.5 Limited Access for International Observers